mixmastamyk/e2/readme.rst

 you'll get a lovely AttributeError or KeyError on missing keys, depending on how the variable was accessed.

-Aside—Get item (bracketed) form works also, in cases where the variable name is in a string, due to the fact that the module/Environment-instance is a dictionary underneath:
+**Aside:** Get item (bracketed) form also works, for use in cases where the variable name is in a string, due to the fact that the module/Environment-instance is still a dictionary
+underneath:

 .. code:: python